 You want a straightforward, tough process.

-And the but look, the president's let these people be out there for vetting purposes for over a year, some of them for over a year and a half.
+But look, the president's let these people be out there for vetting purposes for over a year, some of them for over a year and a half.

-And uh so there's no real surprises there.
+And so there's no real surprises there.

-At this point they've read everything there is to read about them, but y you'll hear noises, there's gonna be a lot of noise.
+At this point, they've read everything there is to read about them.

-Look, at nine oh one we'll know the announcement.
+Look, at 901, we'll know the announcement.

-I think the person that interests me the most is is Judge Amy Barrett, and yet she seems to be the most hated and the most liked by conservatives at this particular point.
+I think the person that interests me the most is Judge Amy Barrett, and yet she seems to be the most hated and the most liked by conservatives at this particular point.

-Uh she's adopted a number of kids.
+She's adopted a number of kids.

 Right.

-Um and I and I think there's a certain level of just vitriol and intensity against her.
+And I think there's a certain level of just vitriol and intensity against her.

 Why?

-Well, because of what you said because of her faith.
+Well, because of what you said, because of her faith.

 I mean, she's someone that takes her faith seriously.